 - directly from you when you provide information in application forms for funding or in response to requests by us for information;

-- from third parties, such as your employers, collaborators, trade organisations, representatives or referees you or your organisation have provided;
+- from third parties, such as your employers, collaborators, trade organisations, education institutions, representatives or referees you or your organisation have provided;

 - from publicly available sources of information;